B2B Lead Generation: 10 Strategies That Work in 2024

 6. How many employees does their company have?

-Sales Navigator helps you find a list of individuals who match your search criteria.
+Discover helps you find a list of companies who match your search criteria, and easily move to finding email addresses for their employees.

 Step 2.
 Contact your ideal customer